 Urs Giger, DACVIM, DECVIM-CA (Internal Medicine), DECVCP (Clinical Pathology)

 Breeders should, therefore, be encouraged to screen their animals for known genetic diseases before breeding whenever carrier tests are available.
-The availability of genetic tests and nearest laboratories can be found on several web sites.
-Unfortunately, many breeders mistrust these newer tests; either they were disappointed by the inaccuracy of earlier tests, such as the radiographic examination for hip dysplasia, or they fear that the results may become publicly known which could hurt their kennel/cattery and thus business.
+The availability of genetic tests can be found on several web sites including the WSAVA website.
+Unfortunately, many breeders mistrust these newer tests; either they were disappointed by the inaccuracy of early tests, such as the radiographic examination for hip dysplasia, or they fear that the results may become publicly known which could hurt their business.
 If a carrier is used because of a narrow gene pool and many other desirable traits, it should only be bred with a homozygously normal (clear) animal; all its offspring need to be tested, and only clear animals should be used in future breedings.
-If carriers can be identified, they need to be bred to clear and again any offspring intended for breeding should be screened.
+If carriers are used they need to be bred to clear and again any offspring intended for breeding should be screened.
 If no carrier tests are available, a test mating between the dog in question and a known carrier or affected could be performed, and no affected and at least 5 and 11 healthy puppies/kittens, respectively, need to be born to "clear" an animal of a carrier state.
 For many breeders and veterinarians, this approach is ethically unacceptable because it may produce affecteds.
 Thus, breeders need to be educated by well-informed veterinarians; clinical genetic counseling is labor intense and not necessarily lucrative, but has the potential to affect the health of numerous animals far beyond the kennel or cattery involved and thereby also improve the future health of the breed.

 References are available upon request.